2015 Chattogram City Corporation election

-The 2015 Chattogram City Corporation election was held on 30 April 2015.
-A total of 12 candidates ran for mayor.
-The result was a victory for the Awami League candidate A J M Nasir Uddin.
-However, the results were rejected by main opposition candidate, Mohammad Manjur Alam of the Bangladesh Nationalist Party.
+The 2015 Chattogram City Corporation election was a local government election in the city of Chattogram, Bangladesh, held on 30 April 2015 to elect the mayor of Chittagong and the city council.
+A total of 12 candidates contested the mayoral race.
+The election resulted in a victory for the Awami League candidate A J M Nasir Uddin.
+In the 55-member city council, the Awami League won 46 seats, while the Bangladesh Nationalist Party (BNP) and its allies won 9 seats.
+However, the results were rejected by the main opposition candidate, Mohammad Manjur Alam of the BNP.
+The candidates received neutral election symbols in this election.